How to Fix “CRITICAL_PROCESS_DIED” Error in Windows?

 Selecting System Restore

-8. Once the System Restore is opened, tick Choose a different restore point if the recommended restore point is selected by default, then click Next.
+8. In the System Restore interface, select Choose a different restore point if the recommended one is preselected, then click Next.
 Otherwise, just click Next.

 Selecting a restore point